Regularizable collinear periodic solutions in the $n$-body problem with arbitrary masses: Proof of Theorem

-The solutions will be found as minimizers under the proper symmetric constraints.
-We recall some basic notations and results following \cite{FT04}.
-Let $\Lmd= H^1(\rr / 2T, \rr^{nd})$ be the space of $2T$-period Sobolev loops.
-For any finite group $G$, we may define its action on $\Lmd$ as follows:
+The idea is to impose certain symmetric constraints.
+Let's recall some basic notations and results following \cite{FT04}.
+Let $\Lmd= H^1(\rr / 2T, \rr^{nd})$ be the space of $2T$-periodic Sobolev loops.
+For any finite group $G$, define its action on $\Lmd$ as follows:

 where \begin{enumerate} \item[(a).] $\uprho: G \to O(d)$ represents the action of $G$ on $\rr^d$; \item[(b).] $\upsigma: G \to \mathcal{S}_{\bn}$ represents the action of $G$ on $\bn$; \item[(c).] $\uptau: G \to O(2)$ represents the action of $G$ on the time circle $\rr/ 2 T \zz$. \end{enumerate} Then $\Lmd^G = \{ y \in \Lmd|\; g(y(t)) = y(t), \; \forall g \in G \}$ is the space of \emph{$G$-equivariant loops}.
 By Palais' symmetric principle, a critical point of $\A$ in $\Lmd^{G}$ is also a critical point of $\A$ in $\Lmd$, when